Do you feel like your Pinterest marketing strategy isn’t bringing the results you need?

 Here’s what you should do next:

-13: Pin to further, relevant boards at intervals
+13: Pin to further, relevant boards sparingly

-Tailwind offers a forever free plan, so you can give it a try with zero risk.
+The best part?
+The Tailwind pin scheduling tool comes with a built-in interval tool to automate everything for you.
+Plus, they offer a forever free plan, so you can give it a try with zero risk.

 When you share a new pin with Tailwind, you can select the boards you want to pin to.